fpoirotte/cryptal/README.rst

     *   - ``padding``
         - Instance of ``\fpoirotte\Cryptal\PaddingInterface``
-        - Padding scheme to use
+        - Padding scheme to use (defaults to PKCS#7 if not specified)

     *   - ``tagLength``
         - integer